Alperdec/deCarion_Alper_CruzHacks_frontend/README2.md

 This project is an application portal for CruzHacks built using React.js and is implemented as a SPA(single-page-application) with conditional rendering.

-Included in this main directory is a directory titled "frontend" which contains the entire application

 To reach the source code please navigate to the directory titled "src" within the frontend directory.
 There you can find "INDEX.JS/CSS, APP.JS/CSS and "components".